Ajla Tomljanović: 2022: Two major quarterfinals; victory over Williams

-Tomljanović began the clay-court season by making the second round of the Charleston Open where she lost to Irina-Camelia Begu in straight sets.
+Tomljanović opened her clay-court season by making the second round of the Charleston Open where she lost to Irina-Camelia Begu in straight sets.
 In the lead-up to the French Open, she made the quarterfinals at the Istanbul Open and Morocco Open.
 At the French Open, Tomljanović defeated Anett Kontaveit in the opening round.
 Her win over the fifth-ranked Kontaveit marked her biggest win, by ranking, since defeating Radwańska at the same event eight years earlier.
 She lost to Varvara Gracheva in the second round.

 Tomljanović reached back-to-back quarterfinals at the Wimbledon Championships, defeating Jil Teichmann, Catherine Harrison, Barbora Krejčíková, and Alizé Cornet en route, before losing to eventual champion Elena Rybakina.

-Tomljanović started the North American hardcourt swing at the Washington Open, losing to eventual champion Liudmila Samsonova in three sets.
+Tomljanović started on the North American hardcourt swing at the Washington Open, losing to eventual champion Liudmila Samsonova in three sets.
 She reached the second round of the Canadian Open, before losing in straight sets to world No. 1, Iga Świątek.
 At the Cincinnati Open, Tomljanović reached her maiden WTA 1000 quarterfinal.
 After making her way through qualifying, she defeated Taylor Townsend and world No. 4 Paula Badosa, the latter victory marking her third career top-5 win and sixth top-10 win overall – and avenging two losses to Badosa earlier in the year.
 After defeating Veronika Kudermetova to reach the quarterfinals, Tomljanović lost to Petra Kvitová, in straight sets.

 At the US Open, she defeated Karolína Muchová and Evgeniya Rodina, both of whom are in an injury protected ranking, to reach the third round, where she defeated former world No. 1 and 23-time Grand Slam champion, Serena Williams, also on injury protected ranking, in three sets.
 It was the final professional singles match for Williams, who had announced that she would retire after the tournament.
 Tomljanović after the match said, "I'm feeling really sorry, just because I love Serena just as much as you guys do.
 And what she's done for me, for the sport of tennis, is incredible... she is the greatest of all time."
 Tomljanović defeated Liudmila Samsonova in straight sets to reach her third Grand Slam quarterfinal, and her first at the US Open.
 She lost her quarterfinal match to world No. 5, Ons Jabeur, in straight sets.

 Tomljanovic finished the season at a career-high ranking of No. 33.